ArmiLawrence/GoogleBooks/README.md

     * MVC - Model View Controller

-This App is not fully functional.
-I am getting a 404 (Not Found) error when I attempt to Delete the saved records.
+* This App is not fully functional.
+Currently, there are 2 issues:
+    * I am getting a 404 (Not Found) error when I attempt to Delete the saved records
+    * not all of the fields in the model within the Books collection got created.
+I am currently troubleshooting this.